opensearch-project/project-website/_posts/2024-08-07-OpenSearch-for-Unified-Observability.md

 Most organizations today are implementing shared services or platforms when it comes to common building blocks to make developers more productive.
 This offers many benefits to the development teams and enables better technology along with compliance and integrations without using the time of development teams.
 These are meant to help productivity and provide the right developer experience.

 Platform teams have many choices for Observability, which is one component of a platform team.
 Most platform teams select open source most often, at least as part of the service offering they are creating for internal teams.
 The challenge with open source Observability is that most solutions require several data stores and user experiences.
 This makes the developer experience difficult and can make it even harder on the platform team who has to manage the lifecycle of the services.
-This not only includes provisioning, but also data management (backup, scaling, etc.) along with upgrades, which can be a challenge.
+This not only includes provisioning, but also data management including backups and scaling the cluster.
+Don't forget the lifecycle of the software stack including upgrades.
+Needless to say this is a challenge.

 ## Implications of Open Source